 With all that said, There are several types of quail with the most popular for producing meat and eggs called a Coturnix aka a Japanese Quail.
 The Coturnix come in several strains (or different ones that have been breed for unique feather colors).
 They all lay the same tannish colored egg with brown markings.

-2. The other is called a Jumbo Brown.
-A brown bird, with a little light tan mottling on it.
+- The Jumbo Brown.
+A brown bird with a little light tan mottling on it.
 Very similar to the Northern Bob White in markings.

-We raise both, They are Docile, becoming very friendly and are easy to take care of.
+We raise all three, They are Docile, becoming very friendly and are easy to take care of.
 Their eggs are about the same size and look and taste the same.

 Call or text me at 352 584 2066 if you wish to discuss this further.